eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS/for-application-developers.md

 ---

-1: For example, if you like to install the libraries in the build/install directory, you may do: cmake `-DCMAKE_INSTALL_PREFIX=$PWD/install ..`
+1: For example, if you want to install the libraries in the build/install directory, you can do: cmake `-DCMAKE_INSTALL_PREFIX=$PWD/install ..`